github/training-kit/paths/electron/packaging-apps/03-adding-an-icon.md

   To convert the image to the appropriate format, we recommend [this tool](TBD).

   ### Including the Image in the Build
-  1. In your project's root directory, create a new directory called `Icon`: `mkdir Icon`
+  1. From your project's root directory in the CLI, type 'mkdir Icon' to create a new Icon directory.
+  1. Generate an icon file for Windows (.ico), macOS (.icns), and Linux (.png).
   1. Add all of the image files to the `Icon` directory.
-Let's say that the image is called "Icon" as well.
-If you don't name your image "Icon", make sure to replace that as you follow the next few steps.
   1. Create a new script specifically for each type of icon, so that your build script section now looks like this.
+If you didn't name your image "unicorn", make sure to replace that for your own process.

                   "build-darwin": "electron-packager . aug-11 --platform=darwin --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",
                   "build-mas": "electron-packager . aug-11 --platform=mas --icon Icons/unicorn.icns --overwrite --ignore=node_modules/electron-*",